renovate-bot/excel-builder.js/README.md

 ### Note (2022-05-01)

 The original License was a dual MIT/GPLv3 license but that was a little confusing.
-However, we got great news recently since we receive Stephen Liberty's blessing (which is the original author of [excel-builder.js](https://github.com/stephenliberty/excel-builder.js)) to convert to a single MIT License which is more permissive, see the entire license discussion in the issue [#2](https://github.com/ghiscoding/excel-builder.js/issues/2#issuecomment-1114279973).
+However, we got some great news recently which was to receive Stephen Liberty's blessing (who is the original author of [excel-builder.js](https://github.com/stephenliberty/excel-builder.js)) to convert to a single MIT License which is more permissive, see the entire license discussion in the issue [#2](https://github.com/ghiscoding/excel-builder.js/issues/2#issuecomment-1114279973).
 I want to provide again my big thanks to Stephen's hard work in creating Excel-Builder which is still used by many of us, thank you so much.

 Installing via NPM
 ------------------